 The people who get perfect scores don't get them by guessing.
 They read a complex passage and understand what both it and the questions mean because they know enough vocabulary to make sense of it, because they can follow intricate syntax, and because they've developed strong reading habits over the years.
 They understand the basic principles of carefully edited writing and can consciously apply that knowledge instead of just relying on what "sounds right."
 They have the math background to solve problems directly and accurately.
 To break out from whatever score you're stuck at, you will have to build those fundamental skills.
 If you're not putting in the real work required to do that, you're just going through the motions of preparing.

 That may seem like a daunting prospect, but think of it this way: if you study for the SAT, the ACT, or any other entrance exam by working on your fundamental skills, you'll be able to use that later in your later academic career, and possibly even in life after school.
-If you focus on test-specific tricks your spending your time on things that don't work very well and which will be useless to you after your done with the test.
+If you focus on test-specific tricks you're spending your time on things that don't work very well and which will be useless to you after you're done with the test.